cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 The top-level Platforms white paper introduces a number of [attributes that define successful platforms](https://tag-app-delivery.cncf.io/whitepapers/platforms/#attributes-of-platforms); and the aspects of this maturity model are inspired by and correlated with those attributes.
 Each aspect in this maturity model is then described by a continuum of characteristics of teams and organizations at that aspect.

-This model is not meant to classify an organization or platform team as wholly “Level 1” or “Level 4” - each aspect should be considered independently of the others; the characteristics of each level represent a continuum within that aspect but are not necessarily coupled to other aspects at the same level.
+This model is not meant to classify an organization or platform team as wholly “Level 1” or “Level 4.”
+Each aspect should be considered independently of the others; the characteristics of each level represent a continuum within that aspect but are not necessarily coupled to other aspects at the same level.
 Even more so, many organizations will see characteristics of more than one level being used across their teams and work.
 This is because no level is inherently good or bad, only contextual to the team’s goals.

 The labels for each level are intended to reflect the impact of platform engineering at your organization.
 As you recognize your organization at a given level you will gain insight into opportunities which follow at the next ones.
 Lower-numbered levels comprise mostly tactical solutions while higher-numbered ones are more strategic.